University of Chicago, USA, and IZA, Germany

 -

-Machines’ ability to perform cognitive, physical, and social tasks is accelerating, dramatically changing jobs and labor markets
+Machines’ ability to perform cognitive, physical, and social tasks is advancing, dramatically changing jobs and labor markets

-Michael Gibbs, March 2017The information technology revolution has had dramatic effects on jobs and the labor market.
-Many routine and manual tasks have been automated, replacing workers.
-By contrast, new technologies complement non-routine, cognitive, and social tasks, making work in such tasks more productive.
-These effects have polarized labor markets: While low-skill jobs have stagnated, there are fewer and lower paid jobs for middle-skill workers, and higher pay for high-skill workers, increasing wage inequality.
-Advances in artificial intelligence may be accelerating computers’ ability to perform cognitive tasks, heightening concerns about automation of even high-skill jobs.MoreLess
+Michael GibbsSergei Bazylik, August 2022The IT revolution has had dramatic effects on jobs and the labor market.
+Many routine manual and cognitive tasks have been automated, replacing workers.
+By contrast, new technologies complement and create new non-routine cognitive and social tasks, making work in such tasks more productive, and creating new jobs.
+This has polarized labor markets: while low-skill jobs stagnated, there are fewer and lower-paid jobs for middle-skill workers, and higher pay for high-skill workers, increasing wage inequality.
+Advances in AI may accelerate computers’ ability to perform cognitive tasks, heightening concerns about future automation of even high-skill jobs.MoreLess